meredithcook/meredithcook.github.io/_posts/2024-01-11-review-charlie-and-the-preschool-prodigal.md

 GA: G-DHPTC39GDF
 ---

 *Note: Periodically I'll post book reviews to serve as a resource for readers looking for recommendations.
 I plan to include books for adults as well as kids' books.
 Very few of these reviews will be on new releases.
-If you're like me and are about two to three years behind on your reading, then this section is for you!*
+If you're like me and are about two to three years behind on your reading, then this section is for you!
+You can find other book reviews [here](https://www.meredithcook.net/tags/#book-review).*

 <p align="center">